vs MarketManVendor comparison

 VerticalRestaurants onlyMulti-vertical (restaurant + retail + dropship + manufacturer in one account)

-Layer 1 AI: agentic supplier-reply monitoringNoYes — auto-updates status, items, prices, ETAs, substitutions
+Layer 1 AI: agentic supplier-reply monitoringNoYes — creates structured updates for status, items, prices, ETAs, and substitutions

 Layer 2 AI: structured-data insights chatbot + saved reportsNoYes